nasedil/seven-calendar/README.md

 ## Version history

+### v0.0.3 -- 2018-07-10
+ * Add more tests.
+ * Add more examples in explanation.
+ * Add offset argument in command-line tool.

 ### v0.0.2 -- 2018-07-06
  * Add method to parse from datetime and use it in command-line tool.